IVF Cost in Ohio: What to Expect in 2026

 Yes — Ohio has a fertility insurance mandate requiring qualifying group health plans to cover IVF.
 The mandate applies to employer-sponsored group plans with 25 or more employees.
 Self-insured ERISA plans are exempt, so not every employer plan qualifies.
 Contact your HR department or benefits administrator to confirm your coverage before starting treatment.

 No single clinic is universally the most affordable — costs vary by protocol, clinic fees, and what's included in the base price.
 Cincinnati-area clinics tend to price at the lower end of the Ohio range ($10,000–$16,500).
-University-affiliated programs at Ohio State (Columbus) and University of Cincinnati can offer competitive pricing.
+University-affiliated programs in Columbus and Cincinnati can offer competitive pricing.
 Request a full itemized quote from at least 2–3 clinics to compare.

 IVF in Columbus typically costs $11,000–$17,000 per cycle for the base procedure.
-The Ohio State University Wexner Medical Center is Columbus's most prominent fertility program.
+Columbus has several prominent fertility programs.
 Add $3,000–$6,000 for medications if not included in the base price.
 Columbus residents with employer-sponsored insurance may have substantial coverage under Ohio's fertility insurance mandate.

 Compare other states